Benjamintowels/GolfCardsRealDeal/TREE_CUTTING_SYSTEM_README.md

 ### `get_y_sort_point() -> float`
 - Returns the Y-sorting reference point
 - Uses `TreeTop`'s `YSortPoint` when cut, default `YsortPoint` when intact

+### `check_tree_top_landing_collision()`
+- **Call this method from the TreeTop animation player** when the tree top lands
+- Checks for collisions with NPCs, Players, GolfBalls, and Destructibles
+- Applies appropriate damage and knockback based on target type
+- Use this in the "pop_off" animation at the frame when the tree top hits the ground

 ## Testing